Daptocephalus Assemblage Zone: Lithology

 The Daptocephalus Assemblage Zone is located only in the upper Balfour formation and lower Normandien formation east of 24°E. These formations all fall within the Adelaide Subgroup of the Beaufort Group, sediments of which were formed in a large retroarc foreland basin in south-western Gondwana.
 The biozone is subdivided into the lower Daptocephalus-Theriognathus subzone and the upper Lystrosaurus-Moschorhinus subzone.
-This satisfies the appearance of Lystrosaurus maccaigi below the Lystrosaurus Assemblage Zone boundary, and the disappearance of the lower subzone taxa Theriognathus, Dicynodon, and Procynosuchus delaharpeae.
+This satisfies the appearance of Lystrosaurus maccaigi below the Lystrosaurus declivis Assemblage Zone boundary, and the disappearance of the lower subzone taxa Theriognathus, Dicynodon, and Procynosuchus delaharpeae.

 At the time of sedimentary deposition, the Karoo retroarc foreland system was in an overfilled phase, and purely terrestrial sediments occupied the Karoo Basin at this time.
 Two fining-upward sequences are observed in the sedimentary stratigraphy of Daptocephalus biozone, bounded by a second-order subaerial unconformity.
 These sedimentary rocks comprise greenish-grey mudrock with siltstone lenses in the lower to middle sections of the biozone, which are indicative of a low-energy fluvial environments with meandering rivers.
 It is in these rocks that fossils are most commonly found.
 As the biozone reaches its termination, its contact with the overlying Katberg Formation marks a sharp change in the lithology.
 The sedimentary rocks change to being sandstone-rich with these sandstone bodies commonly appearing within outcrops of brownish-red shale and reddish mudstone.
 The appearance and proliferation of these sandstone deposits marks the change to braided river systems where sands were only deposited with the finer sediments being washed further downstream.

 Fossil abundance and preservation quality does not change across the boundary, however, species abundance does due to the extinction event, and also the preservational style of the fossils.
 More isolated skulls are found in the Permian, whereas in the earliest Triassic, curled up complete skeletons are more common as are bonebeds.
 These lithological and taphonomic changes are used as evidence for the sudden drying of the climate associated with the Permian-Triassic extinction event.